4 nights dinner, bed & breakfast

 The Shambles & Afternoon at Leisure

-This morning we journey to The Shambles near York.
-Shambles is one of the best-preserved medieval shopping streets in Europe.
-The unique beauty of The Shambles has been recognised and awarded the title of the most picturesque street in Britain in the Google Street View Awards.
-York's most famous shopping street.
+Shambles, near York, is one of the best-preserved medieval shopping streets in Europe and has been titled the most picturesque street in Britain.
 Once lined with Butchers' shops, today the smells are rather more pleasant with aromas from the chocolate, fudge and sweet shops, clothes and accessories and gift shops.
 This afternoon we head back to the hotel for an afternoon at leisure.

 After breakfast we begin our journey home.